surgeslc/GitHub-avatar-downloader/README.md

 ### Expected Usage

-The program is run from the command line, in the following manner:
+The program is run from the command line, in the following manner:<br>
-`node download_avatars.js <owner> <repository>`. where owner corresponds to a GitHub profile and repository is one of their repositories.
-So to download avatars of contributors to [Lighthouse Labs' Jungle Rails](https://github.com/lighthouse-labs/jungle-rails), one would enter:
+`node download_avatars.js <owner> <repository>`<br>
+where owner corresponds to a GitHub profile and repository is one of their repositories.
+So to download avatars of contributors to [Lighthouse Labs' Jungle Rails](https://github.com/lighthouse-labs/jungle-rails), one would enter:<br>
 `node download_avatars.js lighthouse-labs jungle-rails`

 On completion, the program will exit: a user should see the same command prompt as before it ran.